Chainmail (game): 1st edition

 Gary Gygax met Don Lowry at Gen Con III (1970), and Gygax later signed with Lowry when he founded Guidon Games to produce a series of rules called "Wargaming with Miniatures".
 The first game published was a further expansion of the medieval rules, published as Chainmail.
 Guidon Games released the first edition of Chainmail in 1971 as its first miniature wargame and one of its three debut products.

-Along with the previous medieval rules, Chainmail included a 14-page "fantasy supplement" including figures such as heroes, superheroes, and wizards.
+Along with the previous medieval rules, Chainmail included a 14-page "fantasy supplement" including figures such as heroes, super heroes, and wizards.
 The fantasy supplement also included mythical creatures such as elves, orcs, and dragons.
 The fantasy supplement also referenced the works of J. R. R. Tolkien, Robert E. Howard, Poul Anderson, and Michael Moorcock.
 The fantasy supplement encouraged players to refight fixed battles based on fantasy fiction by J. R. R. Tolkien, Robert E. Howard, and other writers.

 The Chainmail cover art of a fighting crusader was inspired by a Jack Coggins illustration from his book The Fighting Man: An Illustrated History of the World's Greatest Fighting Forces.
 Both Perrin and Gygax "swiped" Coggin's artwork to illustrate their preliminary articles about Chainmail that appeared in Panzerfaust and The Domesday Book.
 When Don Lowry of Guidon Games agreed to publish Chainmail, Lowry swiped the same Coggins illustration for the cover.
 For the fantasy supplement, the illustration of a mounted knight charging towards a dragon, was drawn by Don Lowry, based heavily on an illustration by Pauline Baynes for J. R. R. Tolkien's Farmer Giles of Ham (1949).

 First edition Chainmail saw print in March 1971.
 It quickly became Guidon Games' biggest hit, selling one hundred copies per month.